vimeo/vimeo-depth-player/README.md

 - [Development](#development)

 # Getting started
+Live demo links are acsseable through:
+- Playback
+- Livestreaming (archived stream)

-To quickly get started you can download our demo assets [from here](https://labs.vimeo.com/cdn/volumetric/demo-assets.zip) and upload them into your Vimeo account, copy video descriptions as well.
+To quickly get started you can download our demo assets [from here (playback)](https://vimeo.com/279527916) or [here (archived livestream)](https://vimeo.com/280565863) and upload them into your Vimeo account, copy video descriptions as well.
 Make sure you check out the [requirements section](#requirements).

+> Note: In order to stream Vimeo videos, you will need direct video file access via the Vimeo API.
+Accessing video files via API is limited to Vimeo Pro and Business customers.

 1. Download or clone the repository, `git clone https://github.com/vimeo/vimeo-depth-player.git`
 2. Generate a token for your Vimeo account here and save the token into a `.env` file in the root folder of the repository.
 ```sh